readthedocs/readthedocs.org/docs/tutorial/index.rst

 After opening the pull request, a Read the Docs check will appear indicating that it is building the documentation for that pull request.
-If you click on the "Details" link while it is building, you will access the build logs, otherwise it will take you directly to the documentation.
+If you click on the :guilabel:`Details` link while it is building, you will access the build logs, otherwise it will take you directly to the documentation.
 When you are satisfied, you can merge the pull request!